-When you have submitted your account for review for Instagram shopping, it takes some days to get approved.
+When you submit your account for Instagram shopping review, it takes some days to get approved.
 When Instagram approves, it will notify you to complete Shopping settings on your account and start tagging products to different posts.

 You can tag five products per photo or video post and twenty products on carousel posts.
 Suppose you have products in your catalog tagged in old posts; you could consider retagging them to drive more sales.

-Tagging products in Instagram stories is possible, where you can tag one product on a single story.
-However, if there are multiple products you want to tempt followers to check and make purchases, then create additional stories.
+Tagging products in Instagram stories is possible to tag one product on a single story.
+However, if there are multiple products you want to tempt followers to check and make purchases, create additional stories.
 Besides, you can customize tags with different texts and colors.